 Are Hmong People And Mongol People Related?

-The Hmong people are from China and have migrated over time to southeast Asia, including mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
-The Mongols are also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
+The Hmong people are from China and have migrated to southeast Asia, mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
+The Mongols, also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
 The Hmong mainly live in the mountains, whereas the Mongols are nomadic herders.

 Is It Safe To Visit Mongolia?

 Mongolia is generally safe to visit, but there are specific safety precautions that you should take when you are traveling in Mongolia for any traveler.
 There are areas in the city you should be extra cautious when traveling.
 Also, if you are out in the countryside, there are safety concerns you need to be aware of.